CindyJS/CindyJS/ref/CindyPrint.md

 CindyPrint is a plug-in that enables the user to print three-dimensional objects from Cindy3D and CindyGL.
 For this, triangle meshes of the objects can be exported.

 For Cindy3D, there are the options to print either the whole scene as the union of all objects (constructive solid geometry, CSG) or print tubes constructed around a path in space.
+For the former, the JavaScript library csg.js is used (https://github.com/jscad/csg.js/).

 For CindyGL, iso surfaces of scalar functions can be created and printed using the Marching Cubes or SnapMC algorithms.